Great Western Railway: Route of the line

+Construction of the line

 George Thomas Clark played an important role as an engineer on the project, reputedly taking the management of two divisions of the route including bridges over the River Thames at Lower Basildon and Moulsford and of Paddington Station.
 Involvement in major earth-moving works seems to have fed Clark's interest in geology and archaeology and he, anonymously, authored two guidebooks on the railway: one illustrated with lithographs by John Cooke Bourne; the other, a critique of Brunel's methods and the broad gauge.

 The first 22+1/2 mi of line, from Paddington station in London to Maidenhead Bridge station, opened on 4 June 1838.
 When Maidenhead Railway Bridge was ready the line was extended to Twyford on 1 July 1839 and then through the deep Sonning Cutting to Reading on 30 March 1840.
-The cutting was the scene of a railway disaster two years later when a goods train ran into a landslip; ten passengers who were travelling in open trucks were killed.

-This accident prompted Parliament to pass the 1844 Railway Regulation Act requiring railway companies to provide better carriages for passengers.
+The cutting was the scene of a significant accident two years later when a goods train ran into a landslip; ten passengers who were travelling in open trucks were killed.
+This prompted Parliament to pass the Railway Regulation Act 1844, requiring railway companies to provide better carriages for passengers.

 The next section, from Reading to Steventon crossed the Thames twice and opened for traffic on 1 June 1840.
 A 7+1/4 mi extension took the line to Faringdon Road on 20 July 1840.
 Meanwhile, work had started at the Bristol end of the line, where the 11+1/2 mi section to Bath opened on 31 August 1840.

 On 17 December 1840, the line from London reached a temporary terminus at Wootton Bassett Road west of Swindon and 80.25 mi from Paddington.
 The section from Wootton Bassett Road to Chippenham was opened on 31 May 1841, as was Swindon Junction station where the Cheltenham and Great Western Union Railway (C&GWUR) to Cirencester connected.
 That was an independent line worked by the GWR, as was the Bristol and Exeter Railway (B&ER), the first section of which from Bristol to Bridgwater was opened on 14 June 1841.
 The GWR main line remained incomplete during the construction of the 1 mi 1452 yd Box Tunnel, which was ready for trains on 30 June 1841, after which trains ran the 152 mi from Paddington through to Bridgwater.
 In 1851, the GWR purchased the Kennet and Avon Canal, which was a competing carrier between London, Reading, Bath and Bristol.